Don't Tell a Soul (film): Reception

 Richard Whittaker of The Austin Chronicle wrote, "As for Wilson, he fits effortlessly into this equation as the proxy father upon whom Matt can inflict his one sense of revenge against his late dad, and in whom Joey finds something like parental approval."

 Release

 The film had its world premiere at the Deauville Film Festival on September 8, 2020.
 It was previously scheduled to premiere at the Tribeca Film Festival on April 23, 2020.
 However, the festival was cancelled due to the COVID-19 pandemic.
-Shortly after, Saban Films acquired North American distribution rights to the film.
-The film was released on January 15, 2021 in 115 theaters and on VOD by Saban; by the end of its third weekend in release, it had grossed $167,000 theatrically.
-It was released on DVD and Blu-ray by Lionsgate on March 16, 2021.
+Shortly after, Saban Capital Group acquired North American distribution rights to the film for releasing through its dedicated division, Saban Films.
+Universal Pictures distributed it internationally.
+The film was released in North America on January 15, 2021, in limited release in 115 theaters and on VOD by Saban; by the end of its third weekend in release, it had grossed $167,000 theatrically.
+It was released on DVD and Blu-ray by Lionsgate Films on March 16, 2021.